lambotik/DemoQA/README.md

 # https://demoqa.com/
 ## This is my Python test automation demo project and it's still in the works.
 The project will have many interesting solutions.

-### In the 'Elements' section, you will be shown interacting with web elements such as:
+### In the 'Elements' section, you will be shown interacting with web elements such as :
 - Text Box
 -  Check Box
 -  Radio Button